oracle-livelabs/apex/online-bookstore-app/7-create-shop-cart/7-create-shop-cart.md

     ![close dialog](images/7-7-1.png " ")

-2. Navigate to **Search Books** and select any book of your choice to buy.
+2. Select any book of your choice to buy.

     ![close dialog](images/search-books.png " ")